CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 Internal and / or external staff is needed to prepare and conduct awareness raising and training activities (see 3.1.2 Selection of Trainers or External Training Providers in the Further Information).

 **Implementation**
-In the implementation phase, employees are assigned to the previously defined target groups and target group-specific content is selected for awareness-raising and training measures (see ORP.3.M6 Planning and Conducting Sensitivity and Information Security Training).
+In the implementation phase, employees are assigned to the previously defined target groups and target group-specific content is selected for awareness-raising and training measures (see ORP.3.M6 Planning and Conducting Sensitizations and Information Security Training).
 The subject matter should be suitably taught, for example by means of simulation games (see 3.1.3 Implementation of Information Security Planning Games).
 Measures must also be implemented which make the contact persons responsible for safety issues known to the employees (see ORP.3.M2 contact for safety issues).

 ** Operation, continuous care and development **

 Another important component of information security training is the handling of information technology.
-Especially when new techniques are introduced, employees should be informed about them at an early stage and made aware of potential dangers and safety measures.
+Especially when new technologies are introduced, employees should be informed about them at an early stage and made aware of potential dangers and safety measures.

 In order to improve the presence of imparted teaching content, teaching methods can be used (see 3.1.4 Safeguarding Syllabus).
 It should also be checked regularly whether the awareness-raising and training measures are successful (see ORP.3.M8 Measurement and Evaluation of Learning Outcomes).
 If necessary, these must be adapted.